Arrest Following Forcible Entry into a Home

 If a third party owns a residence and the police have probable cause to believe a suspect committed a crime and know a suspect is inside, the police must obtain the owner’s consent to enter.
 An arrest warrant alone is not enough to forcibly enter.

 This rule applies equally to motels and hotels.
 In the Payton U.S. Supreme Court case, the Court held that even if the police have probable cause to arrest and know the suspect is in a particular house, apartment, or motel, they may not enter unless “exigent circumstances” exist or there is consent.
-Exigent circumstances are situations where evidence may be destroyed if police wait for a warrant or someone’s life or health is in jeopardy.
+Exigent circumstances are situations where someone might destroy evidence if police wait for a warrant or someone’s life or health is in jeopardy.
 And, a motel or hotel employee does not have the authority to allow police into a rented room.
 Even if the police have a warrant, they may not enter a third party’s residence without exigent circumstances or consent of the person legally in control of the place the suspect is.

 Top Michigan Criminal Defense Attorneys